 Despite its more luxurious focus, it’s no slouch: 0 to 100 km/h in 4.1 seconds, has a top speed of 245 km/h and boasts a maximum sustained power output of 350 kW, which can be temporarily boosted to 390 kW.
 The top-spec RS model is even more muscly: 0 to 100 km/h in 3.3 seconds, a top speed of 250 km/h and 440 kW, 475 kW when boosted.
 That’s faster than a Lamborghini Huracàn… And you can still seat 5 people while doing it.

-CNET have already called it “almost perfect” and “one of the best cars on the road today”.
+CNET has already called it “almost perfect” and “one of the best cars on the road today”.
 We’re just about ready to camp out at the docks for the first deliveries.